 Traditional big band arrangements -- with 5 saxophones, 4 trumpets, and 4 trombones (13 horns) -- typically use 4 or 5-part harmony.
 This means 2 or 3 horns could play the same note, with unison or octave doubling, in a given harmonization.

 As an example of harmonic doubling, following is a traditional way to harmonize a melody in top-down, close-position writing for 5 saxophones: The 1st alto plays a melody note and the three chord tones below the melody are played by the 2nd alto, 1st tenor, and 2nd tenor; then, the baritone doubles the 1st alto an octave lower.
 While there are 5 saxophones, the chord voicing is actually 4-part harmony.

-Close-position 4-part harmony is also commonly used for the trumpets and trombones when they play together as a brass section.
-The 4 trumpet parts are normally written first and the 4 trombones double the trumpets an octave lower.
+Close-position 4-part harmony can also be used for the trumpets and trombones when they play together as a brass section.
+The 4 trumpet parts are often written first and then the trombones double the trumpets an octave lower.

 Given the extent of harmonic doubling in big band music, I have an idea to offer to big bands: Try playing my mid-size ensemble scores with doubled players on a part.
 As I envision it, this will give a fresh sound to a big band.

 Of prime importance is having lines with individual tone colors instead of harmonized saxophone, trumpet, and trombone sections.
 To do this, an expanded palette of tone color is created by having the brass as individual colors in different mutes & open with a mix of saxophones and woodwind doubles.
 If they are available, including instruments such as soprano sax, flugelhorn, bass clarinet, and tuba is a good way to add more color.
 With this palette of color choices, each wind instrument is taken out of its customary role in a section and combined with another instrument(s) to produce a distinctive sound for a given line in the score.
 Creative combinations of instruments are encouraged.